AI-Generated Content (AIGC) for Various Data Modalities: A Survey: 3D Modality

-In order to achieve better precision for 3D voxel representations efficiently, another approach is to use the 3D voxel grid to represent a signed distance function (SDF) \cite{curless1996volumetric}.
+In order to achieve better precision for 3D voxel representations efficiently, another approach is to use the 3D voxel grid to represent a signed distance function (SDF).
 In this representation, instead of storing occupancy values, each voxel instead stores the signed distance to the nearest 3D surface point, where the inside of the object has negative distance values and the outside has positive distance values.
 3D-EPN \cite{dai2017shape} represents the shape's surface by storing the signed distances in the 3D voxel grid instead of occupancy values to perform 3D shape completion from partial, low-resolution scans.
 OctNetFusion \cite{riegler2017octnetfusion} proposes a deep 3D convolutional architecture based on OctNets \cite{riegler2017octnet}, that can fuse depth information from different viewpoints to reconstruct 3D objects via estimation of the signed distance.
 AutoSDF \cite{mittal2022autosdf} adopts a VAE-based approach and stores features in a 3D voxel grid, reconstructing the object by referring to a codebook learnt using the VAE which maps the features in each locality into more precise shapes.
-This SDF approach is further extended into the continuous space with neural implicit functions in other works, and a discussion can be found under Sec.~\ref{sec:3D_neuralimplicit}.
+This SDF approach is further extended into the continuous space with neural implicit functions in other works, and we discuss this later on in this section.